 Kaoto Satomi, born in Tokyo and based in Kanagawa.
-She started an ad agency after graduating in Design at university.
-Her works have appeared on advertisements, the web, magazines, illustrated books, but she also makes characters designs.
+He started an ad agency after graduating in Design at university.
+His works have appeared on advertisements, the web, magazines, illustrated books, but he also makes characters designs.
 Website: kaoto-satomi.com Instagram: ＠kaotosatomi

-We got the chance to hear about her experiences before she started her career as an illustrator and started using Copic.
+We got the chance to hear about his experiences before he started his career as an illustrator and started using Copic.

 Can you tell us about your career until now?

 After I graduated from college, I worked as an art director and CM planner at an advertising company until 2011.
 After that, I started to work as a freelancer.

 You said you worked for an advertising company.
 You didn’t aim to become an illustrator when you graduated from university?

 I’ve always loved to draw, but I didn’t think to do it for a living at first.
 My father was working in the advertising industry, which influenced me to work in that field.
 That is the reason I enrolled at an art university and worked for an advertising company after I graduated.
 My work consisted of outsourcing the ideas we planned to design companies.
 At first, I was so happy to take part in such big projects.
 After some time passed, the desire to make even small things by myself grew; and I wished to do work directly with my own hands.
 The thing that felt the most connected to this desire was drawing.
 After some years working, I started getting interested in the profession of an illustrator.
 I was occasionally asked to do some illustrating work internally in the company and that led me to becoming an independent illustrator.